KunjKanani/flutter-ace-snippet/README.md

 ---

 ## Features
-- Write code with 10X speed
+- Write code with `10X` speed
 - It is `Easiest & Best snippets` available in market.
-- Required parameter will autocomplete
+- `Required parameter` will autocomplete
-- Supports complax widgets (Eg. PageView.builder, CustomPainter and Controllers for Getx & Provider)
+- Supports `complax widgets` (Eg. PageView.builder, CustomPainter and Controllers for Getx & Provider)
+- `Dynamic cursor` for speed up coding

 ## Snippets
 - We have huge amount of snippets for flutter.